 Bonus: Special Halloween Treats in the Parks

-While the only not-free item on this list, if you want to try a bit of tasty Halloween Disney flair, there’s plenty in the counter service restaurants and bakeries.
+While the only not-free item on this list, if you want to try a bit of tasty Halloween Disney flair, there are plenty in the counter service restaurants and bakeries.
 If you’re at Disney Springs, you’ll find specially-themed holiday treat there as well.
 Popular items include Character candy apples, cupcakes, and chocolate designs.

 What’s your favorite way to celebrate Halloween at Walt Disney World?
 Do you always attend a Mickey’s Not-So-Scary Halloween Party when you visit?
 Please let me know in the comments section below!